History of Ilhan Omar in Timeline

 June 2019: Campaign Finance Ruling

-July 14, 2019: Trump's "Go Back" Tweet
+July 14, 2019: Trump's tweet about 'The Squad'

-July 2019: The Squad Press Conference
+July 2019: Press conference by The Squad

-Following a July 2019 tweet by Trump, Ilhan Omar and the other members of the Squad held a press conference that was taped by CNN and posted to social media.
+Following President Trump's July 2019 tweet that The Squad should "go back" to the "places from which they came", Ilhan Omar and the other members of the Squad held a press conference that was taped by CNN and posted to social media.

 From January to July 2019, Brian Stelter of CNN Business found that Ilhan Omar had around twice as many mentions on Fox News as on CNN and MSNBC.

-July 2019: Resolution on Boycotts
+July 2019: Boycott Resolution Introduced

-July 2019: Initial Statement by Israeli Ambassador
+July 2019: Initial Statement on Allowing Entry to Israel

-August 2019: Ban from entering Israel
+August 2019: Ban from Entering Israel

-August 2019: Publication of Anonymous Threat
+August 2019: Publication of anonymous threat

 August 2019: Support for Palestinian LGBT rights group Al Qaws